 (1) Suspend the current program flow and move to the execution of exception or interrupt handling functions.
 The entry base address and addressing mode of the exception or interrupt function are defined by the exception entry base address register mtvec. mtvec[31:2] defines the base address of the exception or interrupt function. mtvec[1:0] defines the addressing mode of the handler function, where mtvec[0] defines the entry mode of the exception and interrupt. when mtvec[0]=0, all exceptions and interrupts use When mtvec[0]=0, all exceptions and interrupts use a unified entry, i.e., when an exception or interrupt occurs, it turns to the base address defined by mtvec[31:2] for execution.
-When mtvec[0]=1, exceptions and interrupts use vector table mode, i.e., each exception and interrupt is numbered, and the address is shifted according to interrupt number\4, and when an exception or interrupt occurs, it is shifted to the base address defined by mtvec[31:2] + interrupt number\4 for execution.
+When mtvec[0]=1, exceptions and interrupts use vector table mode, i.e., each exception or interrupt occurs, it is shifted to the base address defined by mtvec[31:2] + interrupt number4, and when an exception or interrupt occurs, it is shifted to the base address defined by mtvec[31:2] + interrupt number4 for execution.
 The vector mode mtvec[1] defines the identification mode of the vector table.
 When mtvec[1]=0, the instruction stored at the vector table is an instruction to jump to the exception or interrupt handling function, or it can be another instruction; when mtvec[1]=1, the absolute address of the exception handling function is stored at the vector table.